CharonWangg/charonwangg-academic/content/home/experience.md

       location: Shenzhen, China
       date_start: '2019-09-01'
       date_end: '2021-05-01'
-      description:
+      description: |2-
+            Responsibilities include:

             * Developed a Python based real-time brain wave visualization tool for host computer
             * Developed a multi-module C++ based real-time Neurofeedback system on OpenBCI
             * Designed and conducted tests to quantify the intensity and depth of the system’s modulation of brain wave
 design:
       columns: '2'
 ---